 3. A description of the command.

-4. Whether or not the command is critical to flight operations.

-5. A brief description of how it will be determined, from the ground, that the command was successfully executed.
+4. A brief description of how it will be determined, from the ground, that the command was successfully executed.

-6. A contingency plan if the command isn’t successfully executed.

-7. The ramifications to flight success if a command isn’t executed properly.
+5. The ramifications to flight success if a command isn’t executed properly.

-A. Uplink Command List: This list should contain all of the commands for your payload.
+A. Uplink Command List: This list should contain a complete list of all the commands for your payload.